microsoft/rust-symcrypt/rust-symcrypt/BUILD.md

 For ease of use, the recommended usage is to obtain these binaries from the official SymCrypt [Repo](https://github.com/microsoft/SymCrypt/releases/tag/v103.4.2).

-If you wish to build your own version please follow the [Build Instructions](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md) that is provided by SymCrypt to install SymCrypt for your target architecture.
+If you wish to build your own version please follow the [Build Instructions](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md) that are provided by SymCrypt to install SymCrypt for your target architecture.

 Once SymCrypt is installed and built locally on your machine, we must configure your machine so that the SymCrypt crate's build script can easily find `symcrypt.dll` and `symcrypt.lib` which are needed on Windows, or the `libsymcrypt.so*` files which are needed for Linux.

 ### Windows Install

-The `symcrypt.lib` can be found in the the following path after SymCrypt has been successfully downloaded and built.
+The `symcrypt.lib` can be found in the the following path after SymCrypt has been successfully built.

-`C:\Your-Path-To-SymCrypt\SymCrypt\bin\lib`
+`C:\Your-Path-To-SymCrypt\SymCrypt\dll\lib`

 The SymCrypt crate needs a static lib to link to during its build/link time.
 You must configure your system so that the SymCrypt crate's build script can easily find the needed `symcrypt.lib` file.